synic/whyvim/README.md

     *  Show moving around the file with `CTRL-F`, and `CTRL-B`.
 Explain that, yes, this does use modifier keys, but that you can always bind them to whatever you want.
+    *  Show moving forward and backward by word.
+    *  Show moving forward and backward to a specific character.
     *  Show moving to the beginning and end of the line, via `$` and `^`.
     *  Show moving to the beginning and end of the file, via `gg` and `G`.
     *  Show moving the cursor to the top, center, and bottom of the current window using `H`, `M`, and `L`.
     *  Show how to center the screen using `zz`.
     *  Show navigation with marks.
+    *  Show navigating with `%`.
     *  Show navigating the file with easymotion.

 2. Show selection/copy/paste.